Weight Loss And Arthritis

-Learn how you can lessen joint pain and other health risks by losing weight.
+Learn how you can lessen joint pain and other health risks by managing weight.

 Most people know that maintaining a healthy weight is important for their overall health and wellbeing.
 Despite this, over 63% of Australian adults are overweight or obese, making it the second highest contributor to the burden of disease.

-It is important to keep in mind that losing weight is not a race – whether you need to lose 10, 20 or 50kg – and the benefits of losing weight and being physically active go far beyond how you look in the mirror.
+It is important to keep in mind that losing weight is not a race – whether you need to lose 10, 20 or 50kg – and the benefits of a healthy weight, healthy diet and being physically active go far beyond how you look in the mirror.
 It’s a lifelong commitment to a healthier you – for yourself and your family.

 As always, consult your health care team before beginning any weight loss program.
 The Queensland Government's Happier.
 Healthier resource has some great tips on how to live a more active and healthy life, click here to check out the website